jhuckaby/logalert/README.md

 },
 ```

 Once this is configured, you can simply add an `email` property into your monitor configurations, and set it to one or more email addresses (comma-separated) to send out e-mail alerts.
+See [Email Alerts](#email-alerts) below.

 ## Twilio Settings